William Pulteney (British Army officer): Second Boer War

+Between wars

+After the war, and after being placed on half-pay at his own request in January 1908, he was promoted in February to temporary brigadier general and took command of the 16th Infantry Brigade in Ireland from 1908 and the 6th Division, the brigade's parent formation, in Ireland in 1910.
+He was promoted again, this time to major general, in January 1909.
+In July 1910 he took command of the 6th Division, taking over from Major General Charles Metcalfe, a position he held until the outbreak of the First World War some four years later.

 First World War

-Pulteney had an extensive operational career during the First World War, commanding the III Corps on the Western Front continuously from 31 August 1914 through to 19 February 1918.
-Pulteney commanded XXIII Corps in the United Kingdom from 20 February 1918 to 15 April 1919.
+Pulteney had an extensive operational career during the First World War, receiving a promotion to temporary lieutenant general on 5 August, the day after the British entry into World War I, and being made general officer commanding of the III Corps, serving on the Western Front continuously from 31 August 1914 through to 19 February 1918.

+Pulteney, who in May 1915 became a substantive lieutenant general, commanded XXIII Corps in the United Kingdom from 20 February 1918 to 15 April 1919.

-After the First World War he served with the British Military Mission to Japan, until his retirement in 1920.
+After the First World War he served with the British military mission to Japan, until his retirement in 1920.

 Later life

 He held the office of 'Black Rod' in the Parliament of the United Kingdom from 1920 to 1941.

 Honours

 He was created a Knight Commander of the Order of the Bath in 1915; a Knight Commander of the Order of St Michael and St George in 1917, and a Knight Commander of the Royal Victorian Order in 1918.

 Personal life

 Pulteney was married in 1917 to Jessie, daughter of Sir John Arnott, Baronet.